Vanguard FDIC insured

 Supplemental Insurance at Vanguard

-Vanguard has an additional insurance policy through Lloyd’s of London and London Company Insurers.
-It offers another layer of security for brokerage accounts if, and only if, the standard SIPC coverage is not enough.
+Vanguard also has extra insurance through Lloyd’s of London and London Company Insurers.
+This adds another layer of protection to a brokerage account, but only after SIPC coverage has been used.

-This extra insurance can cover up to $49.5 million for each account, with a total cap of $250 million across all accounts.
-This means the insurance can pay out a maximum of a quarter of a billion dollars if all SIPC protections are used up.
+The extra insurance covers up to $49.5 million per account, with a total limit of $250 million across all accounts.
+This means the policy will pay out no more than $250 million in total if many accounts reach their SIPC limits.

-Returning to our earlier example, the $100,000 of account value that was not covered by SIPC should be protected by this additional policy, provided that the overall limit hasn’t been reached.
-Beyond that, there are no further guarantees.
+Returning to the example above, the $100,000 that was not covered by SIPC should be covered by the extra insurance, assuming the overall limit has not been reached.
+Beyond that point, no further protection is guaranteed.